Victoria Gotti

-Victoria Gotti (born November 27, 1962) is an American writer and television personality.
-She is best known for being the daughter of Gambino crime family Mafia boss John Gotti.
+Victoria Gotti (born November 8, 1962) is an American writer and television personality, known for being the daughter of Gambino crime family Mafia boss John Gotti.

 Early life

-Victoria Gotti was born November 27, 1962, in Brooklyn, New York City.
+Victoria Gotti was born November 8, 1962, in Brooklyn, New York.
 Her parents are mob boss John Gotti and Victoria (DiGiorgio) Gotti, whose father was of Italian descent, and mother was of half Italian half Russian ancestry.
 Gotti was raised in a two-story house in Howard Beach, New York, with her four siblings, which include brother John A. Gotti, sister Angel, and her younger brother Frank, whom she referred to as her "little doll".

 Career

 Writing

 Victoria Gotti was a columnist at the New York Post and a reporter for WNYW, the New York City flagship station of the Fox Television Network.

 In 1995, Gotti wrote her first book, Women and Mitral Valve Prolapse, which was inspired by and documented her own struggle with the illness.
 In 1997, she published her mystery novel The Senator's Daughter, followed by more: I'll Be Watching You (1998), Superstar (2000), and Hot Italian Dish (2006).
 She additionally wrote the memoirs This Family of Mine: What It Was Like Growing Up Gotti (2009).